 While we understand the need for credit, we also care about your financial health.
 If credit is used irresponsibly, you might find yourself in real financial trouble.
 It is important that you understand how credit will impact your credit score.

 Before you apply for credit, get a clear picture of your financial health.
 One of the simplest ways to do this is through your credit score.
-It is a quick and easy exercise and, to top it all off, it does not cost you a cent.
+It is a quick and easy exercise and it won’t cost you a cent.

-As a consumer, most credit bureaus allow you to access one free credit report a year.
-At African Bank, you can access your credit score as often as you like – we suggest once a month.
+Most credit bureaus allow you to access one free credit report a year.
+At African Bank, you can access your credit report as often as you like.
+We suggest you do so once a month.

-So what is a credit score and why is it so important?
+So, what is a credit score and a credit report?
+Why is it so important?
 Your credit score is a numerical value used by credit providers and landlords to assess your credit risk.
 Your credit report, on the other hand, is a history of your past financial behaviour in terms of how you have used and managed credit.
-Your credit report is a summary of information that can possibly affect your creditworthiness.
 This information includes a history of non-payment and notices or judgments under your name, as well as an overview of any amounts you currently owe on credit.
 This data is used to determine your credit score.

 Credit score guideline

 581 - 599 is high risk